sujonifty/real-estate/README.md

 # real-state-project:Panorama

-Panorama(Real Estate ) Application is a comprehensive platform designed to streamline the process of selling, and renting properties.
+* Panorama(Real Estate ) Application is a comprehensive platform designed to streamline the process of selling, and renting properties.

 # Website Link:
 * Click here to see the website:[https://residence-radar.web.app/]

-# Feature
+# Route
-    * Home: The home page have these sections - Navbar, SwiperSlider, Estates(here iI use AOS package), Footer & 2 extra section
+* Home: The home page have these sections - Navbar, SwiperSlider, Estates, Footer.
+* User Profiles
+*  Update Profiles
 * Login:
 * Register
+* Contact Us
 # conditional Route
+* Route: User Profiles
+* Route: Update Profiles
-   If a user is logged in, the user-image, user profile & update profile will show on the Navbar and When user hover over the user image it will show the user name.
+* If a user is logged in, the user-image, user profile & update profile will show on the Navbar.

-    * User Profiles
-    * Update Profiles
+* When user hover over the user image it will show the user name.

 # Private Route
 * Contact Us